 - Respond to a student’s video by watching their video and clicking the Add a comment button.

-- After recording your response (and before it posts), you’ll be prompted to take a selfie (use your camera to take a picture of yourself).
-You could also upload an image of yourself instead.
-And you will be asked to edit your display name (which defaults to first name + last initial), an optional description of your video, and an optional link to accompany your video.
+- After recording your video (and before it posts), you’ll be prompted to choose a cover image (a screenshot from the video, a selfie, an uploaded image, or your name).
+And you will be asked to edit your display name (which defaults to first name + last initial), an optional link to accompany your video, and an optional title.
 Once these steps are complete, you can click the blue “Submit” button.

 Accessibility: Captioning and Immersive Reader

 Captions will be auto-generated, although it may take a few hours for them to show up.
 Flipgrid’s auto-captions are not 100% accurate.
 The quality of the captions will be influenced by several factors.
 Try to record your video in a small space with limited background noise.
 Speak clearly.

 Instructors can also edit captions on most videos (although students cannot).
 Please ask your students to notify you if their captions are erroneous.
 These corrections are important to provide access for people who rely on captions to understand the content of videos.